sultanularefin/CPPworks/README.md

 	if you found the header // stdafx.h  you can remove this header if you are coding in Codeblocks or Dev C++.

 As far i can remember:

 stdafx.h is a header file in c++ boilerplate project provided by visual studio.

-	i put here codes/ instruction for include other header files and suppress warning commands etc.
+I put here codes/ instructions to include other header files and suppress warning commands etc.

 Here is a typical stdafx.h file:

 	// stdafx.h : include file for standard system include files,
 	// or project specific include files that are used frequently, but